waterbycounty

 What's happening with rivers in Pierce County right now?

-Pierce County's primary USGS streamgage on the PUYALLUP RIVER is currently reading 3,690 cubic feet per second — 111% of the long-term mean of 3,319.03 cfs.
+Pierce County's primary USGS streamgage on the PUYALLUP RIVER has a pipeline snapshot of 3,690 cubic feet per second — 111% of the long-term mean of 3,319.03 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Pierce County water compare to the Washington average?